bottkars/pcf-jump-azure/README.md

 ![image](https://user-images.githubusercontent.com/8255007/53223791-cc1af080-3672-11e9-85ba-c8a78c550101.png)

 ## usage

-there are are multiple ways to deploy the ARM template. we will describe Azure Portal Template based an az cli base Method
+there are are multiple ways to deploy the ARM template. we will describe Azure Portal Template based and az cli based Method

 ## create a ssh keypair for the admin user ( if not already done )